MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ### 'Traffic light' visualization

-It is highly recommended that a _traffic light_ approach be used when visualizing your health model to make health states immediatly insightful.
+It is highly recommended that a _traffic light_ approach be used when visualizing your health model to make health states immediately insightful.
 Assign green for healthy, yellow for degraded, and red for unhealthy.
 This will help you to trace application health states across dependency chains to quickly find the root cause of application degradation.

 > [!NOTE]
-> ​It is also recomended to consider accessibility requirements for the visualy impaired when dashboarding your health model.
+> ​It is also recommended to consider accessibility requirements for the visually impaired when dashboarding your health model.

 ### Critical system flows

-The value of health modeling can only be fully realized when you incorprate business scenarios and context.
+The value of health modeling can only be fully realized when you incorporate business scenarios and context.
 This enables you to rationalize the business impact from operational incidents.

 Your health model should surface the respective health of [critical system flows](https://learn.microsoft.com/en-us/azure/well-architected/reliability/identify-flows#identify-all-user-and-system-flows) and key subsystems to encapsulate your business scenarios.
 For example, the health model for an ecommerce application should be able to represent the current state of critical flows like user sign-in, checkout, process payment, etc.